Ex-NFL players could get $5 million each in concussion settlement: lawyers

 The settlement includes $675 million to compensate former players and their families, $75 million to test retired players for neuropsychological and neurological conditions and $10 million to fund educational and safety programs for football players, according to court documents.

-Retired players diagnosed with Lou Gehrig’s disease — formally known as amyotrophic lateral sclerosis - will receive up to $5 million each, Seeger said.
-Maximum payments for other diagnoses, including Parkinson’s and Alzheimer’s disease, range from $1.5 to $4 million, according to the agreement.
+Retired players diagnosed with Lou Gehrig’s disease — formally known as amyotrophic lateral sclerosis — Parkinson’s disease, Alzheimer’s disease or dementia will receive up to $5 million each, Seeger said.

 “Former players will not need to demonstrate that their injuries were caused by football in order to receive compensation or medical benefits, nor will they have to prove a scientific link between concussions and their disease today,” Seeger said.